-Figure 6 at the top of the next page shows the ATX double row connectors on this board.
+Figure 6 below shows the ATX double row connectors on this board.
 The Com and Printer ports, as well as the other ports, are labeled.

 Note: Only TYAN cables will work on this motherboard.
 If you are using an existing case with old cables, your system may not function properly.
 Use only TYAN-approved cables.